Carrie Derick: Service and advocacy

 Derick was a leader in early feminism: fighting for women's right to education, the vote, and work.
 Derick also co-founded and was a lifelong member of the National Council of Women of Canada.
 Her co-founder was Maude Abbott: McGill's pioneer cardiologist and curator of the Medical Museum.

 Derick was a member of the Mu Iota Society, a group whose name was later changed to The Alumnae Society.
 She was a fellow of the American Association for the Advancement of Science, vice president of the Natural History Society of Montreal, and a member of the Botanical Society of America, the American Genetics Association, the Montreal Philosophical Club, the Canadian Public Health Association, the Executive Committee of the National Council of Education, and the first woman on the Protestant Committee of Public Instruction, Quebec, from 1920 to 1937.

 Derick was also president of the Montreal Suffrage Association from 1913 to 1919.
 She publicly supported birth control in Canada (which was then illegal from 1891 to 1969).
 In 1915, Derrick confronted then Quebec premier Sir Lomer Gouin regarding his views on the topic of birth control.
 Derick also supported other social causes, including the need for mandatory school attendance for children, and care for 'abnormal' children.

-In 1914, Derick supported Annie Langstaff, the first female law graduate from McGill University, in her unsuccessful bid to join Quebec's bar.
+In 1914, Derick supported Annie Langstaff, the first woman law graduate from McGill University, in her unsuccessful bid to join Quebec's bar.
 One of Derick's students, Faith Fyles, went on to become assistant botanist on the Central Experimental Farm in Ottawa.

 Death

-Derick died on November 10, 1941 in Montreal, Quebec.
+Derick died on November 10, 1941, in Montreal, Quebec.

 Posthumous recognition

 A street (Rue Carrie-Derick) is named after her in Montreal's Southwest borough.
 An award has been created in her honour at McGill University, titled the Carrie M. Derick Award for Graduate Supervision and Teaching.

-Derick was designated as a National Historic Person in 2007.
+Derick was designated as a National Historic Person in 2007, and as of 2023, her designation is identified for review.
 On her 155th birthday in 2017, she was recognized through a Google Doodle.